• Skip to primary navigation

 Alpaca fibers contain a hollow core, which creates a greater thermal capacity.
 On the other hand, sheep’s wool has pockets of air to trap and retain warmth without getting too heavy.

-But, llamas have more warm air for stuffing materials, providing additional warmth to sheep’s wool.
+But, llamas have more warm air for stuffing materials, providing additional warmth to the sheep’s wool.
 On the other hand, llama fibers are bigger and more hollow.

 With that said, these fibers are coarser and slightly warmer than alpacas and sheep.